 Another useful characteristic is the “OK Google” command, which can be activated even when the screen is off.
 Google Command can pick up questions and commands when the screen is not active, and wake up with your voice.

 Google also is offering a Nexus 9 folio keyboard case; if you want to convert your tablet into a small laptop and prefer slamming on the keyboard, rather than using the delicate touch.
 People with frustrating clients and exasperating bosses, please note.

-All in all, the HTC Nexus 9 is all about motion and colours.
+All in all, the HTC Nexus 9 is all about motion and colors.
 Check your requirements and then choose, is what our recommendation would be.

-Looking for high quality entertainment experience, this device is a must.
+Looking for high-quality entertainment experience, this device is a must.
 If you want to have the 5.0 Lollipop experience first-hand, go for it!
 But if you want a compact device or a completely novel design, Nexus 9 might not be the thing for you.
 Going the geek way?
-You might want to check out other geek-friendly devices in the market.
+You might want to check out other geek-friendly devices on the market.